liping610/mlaw-lripd-1/_general-information/3-FAQs.md

 <br><br>
 **1. What is the role of Licensing & Regulation of Insolvency Practitioners Division?**
 <br><br>
-The division assists the Licensing Officer to oversee the licensing and regulation of insolvency practitioners to ensure fair and responsible administration of insolvency and debt restructuring matters in Singapore.
+The division assists the Licensing Officer to oversee the licensing and regulation of insolvency practitioners to ensure fair and responsible administration of insolvency and debt restructuring matters in Singapore.<br>
 <br><br>
 **2. Who is an Insolvency Practitioner?**
 <br><br>